-In the second panel the same shock to demand results in a much different market outcome.
-The change in price is relatively greater that the change in quantity.
+In the second panel, the same shock to demand results in a much different market outcome.
+The change in price is relatively greater than the change in quantity.
 This supply curve is relatively inelastic compared to the one in the first panel meaning that suppliers do not respond greatly to a change in price.

 The interesting part is to figure out why?
 Perhaps it’s the short term, and the producer is John Deere for example, and cannot increase capacity regardless of price.
-The first panel might represent a supplier of fertilizer who has large stores that are available to market at any time, thus making the producers much more flexible, or responsive.
+The first panel might represent a supplier of fertilizer that has large stores that are available to go to market at any time, thus making the producer much more flexible, or responsive.

-The final example looks at the same market, but shows you a vastly different result based on the size of a shock.
+The final example looks at the same market but shows you a vastly different result based on the size of the shock.

 Figure 7-15 shows two shocks, one to supply and one to demand.
 To keep things relatively clear, I’ve made the shock to supply the same size.
 In both panels, there is a positive shock to demand (the demand curve shifts from D to D1).
 In both panels, there is a negative shock to supply – assume bad weather and ruined crops.
 The supply in both panels falls from S to S1.
 In both cases, the initial equilibrium occurs at the intersection of the blue lines, and the new market equilibrium occurs at the intersection of the red lines.